 The National MPA Center was established in 2000 following Executive Order 13158.
 The executive order was issued to help protect the significant natural and cultural resources within the marine environment for the benefit of present and future generations.
 The order directs the Department of Commerce, the Department of the Interior, and other federal agencies to work closely with states, territories, tribes, fishery management councils, and groups with an interest in marine resource conservation to develop a scientifically-based, comprehensive National System of MPAs representing diverse U.S. marine ecosystems.

-The MPA Center is located within NOAA's National Ocean Service and is a division of the Office of Ocean and Coastal Resource Management.
+The MPA Center is located within NOAA's National Ocean Service and is a division of the Office of National Marine Sanctuaries.

 There are many different types of MPAs including national marine sanctuaries and national estuarine research reserves.